The Star Betelgeuse

 What is Betelgeuse named after?

-The name Betelgeuse is known to be derived from Arabic words meaning ‘the giant’s shoulder’, ‘the armpit of Orion’ and/or ‘the hand of Orion’ and has four pronunciations of the name with ‘beetle juice’ being the most popular.
+The name Betelgeuse is derived from Arabic words meaning ‘the giant’s shoulder’, ‘the armpit of Orion’ and/or ‘the hand of Orion’ and has four pronunciations of the name with ‘beetle juice’ being the most popular.

 What type of star is Betelgeuse?